Grades, the American Way

 - Undergraduate students may request that a course they are enrolled in be taken under the pass/fail grade option.
 Undergraduate students can apply no more than 15 credit hours of PP/PS grades taken under the pass/fail grade option over the entirety of their degree program.
 These restrictions do not apply to courses that are only offered as P/F. To utilize this option, VCUarts Qatar students should submit the UNDERGRADUATE CHANGE IN GRADE MODE AUTHORIZATION FORM - VCUarts QATAR.
 (Do NOT submit the VCU-Richmond-equivalent of this form.
 VCU-Richmond forms submitted by VCUarts Qatar students are invalidated.)

-- Students may not use the pass/fail grade option: 1) To satisfy a prerequisite that requires a minimum grade of B; and 2) for courses within the Art Foundation Program; and 3) For courses that may count toward the requirements of the student’s major.
+- Students may not use the pass/fail grade option: 1) To satisfy a prerequisite that requires a minimum grade of B; and 2) for courses within the Art Foundation Program; and 3) For courses that may count toward the requirements of the student’s major, minor, or certificate program.

 - Under the pass/fail grade option, students would have grades reported as either: